 Post Covid Trials

-Session III – How to Prepare an Expert Witness for the Deposition Experience – Robert J. Jossen, and Barbara Barron
+Session II – How to Prepare an Expert Witness for the Deposition Experience – Robert J. Jossen, and Barbara Barron

 This session, taught by Robert J. Jossen, a Fellow in the American College of Trial Lawyers and a well-recognized teacher in trial advocacy, and Barbara Barron, MS CCC SLP, a highly regarded voice and speech pathologist with a private practice in New York concentrating in Voice training for Professional Speakers, presents unique training on the preparation of witnesses for depositions.
 The instructors combine their separate skills in different professional areas to provide a multi-faceted approach to witness preparation, especially for expert witnesses.
 The course will explore the strategy and techniques for preparing witnesses as well as voice and relaxation training of a witness to maximize success at a deposition.